 a) Broad sets of applicability

 Wireless connectivity is already used for healthcare applications both within hospitals and in residential situations.
 This provides flexibility to clinicians and healthcare providers and mobility and convenience for the patients.
-Low Rate Wireless Personal Area Networks (WPAN-LR) are already widely being used for this.
+Low Rate Wireless Personal Area Networks (LR-WPAN) are already widely being used for this.
 Applications include electrocardiography and the monitoring of pulse oximetry, blood pressure and glucose levels as well as other patient vital signs like respiration, heart rate and temperature.

 b) Multiple vendors and numerous users

-The membership of 802.15 demonstrates the interest in this class of WPANs.
+The membership of IEEE 802.15 demonstrates the interest in this class of WPANs.
 Members include international wireless industry leaders, academic researchers, semiconductor manufacturers, medical equipment manufacturers, system integrators and end users.

-There are at least 4 semiconductor manufacturers that are already providing system on chip semiconductor solutions for 802.15.4.
+There are at least 4 semiconductor manufacturers that are already providing system on chip semiconductor solutions for IEEE 802.15.4.

-Industry consortiums are actively addressing the requirements of ultra low power, low data rate wireless PAN class networks and are promoting the current standard for healthcare applications.
+Industry consortiums are actively addressing the requirements of ultra low power, LR-WPAN class networks and are promoting the current standard for healthcare applications.

 c) Balanced costs (LAN versus attached stations)